grrwlf/nixrc/README.md

 Usage: nix-dev-unpack [-A] PKG

 Unpacks package's tarball (.src filed of a derivation) into a subdirectory. -A flag has same meaning as in nix-env.
+Atool package is required for this command.